 – A Handbook for Travellers in Japan: Including the Whole Empire from Yezo to Formosa, Basil Hall Chamberlain & W. B. Mason, 1900

 A 19th-century British merchant, Samuel Cocking, bought much of the island uplands in 1880 for the building of an electricity-generating plant while co-developing an extensive botanical garden (which still exists).
 The botanical greenhouse was destroyed in the 1923 earthquake and never replaced.
-The Heiwa Tower stood for many years atop the island’s peak, used as both lighthouse and public observation deck.
+The Heiwa Tower, erected in 1951, stood for many years atop the island’s peak, used as both lighthouse and public observation deck.
+(It was replaced in 2003 by Enoshima Sea Candle.)

 “Straight before us lay the picturesque island in the waning light, an irregular outline of rock, crowned with a forest of trees from amid which glimmering lights shone out.
 To the right stretched an arm of the sea rolling up its wavelets on the long low sandbar.